Power Girl

 In common with Supergirl's origin story, she is the daughter of Superman's aunt and uncle and a native of the planet Krypton.
 The infant Power Girl's parents enabled her to escape the destruction of her home planet by placing her in a rocket ship.
 Although she left the planet at the same time that Superman did, her ship took much longer to reach Earth-Two.
 On Earth, as with other Kryptonians, Power Girl discovered she possessed abilities like super strength, flight, and heat vision, using which she became a protector of innocents and a hero for humanity.
 Though the specifics of how vary over subsequent retellings, Power Girl is later stranded on another Earth when a cosmic crisis affects her home of Earth-Two, and later carves out a separate identity for herself from her dimensional counterpart Supergirl once they are forced to coexist.

-Though they are biologically the same person, Power Girl behaves as an older, more mature, and more level-headed version of Supergirl, with a more aggressive fighting style.
+Although she and Supergirl are biologically the same person, there are vast differences between the two.
+Power Girl is older and more level-headed due to her maturity, and her fighting style is more aggressive.
 She also adopts a different secret identity from her counterpart.
-These changes are reflected in their differing costumes and superhero names as well; Power Girl sports a bob of blond hair; wears a distinctive white, red, and blue costume with a cleavage-displaying cutout.
+These changes are reflected in their differing costumes and superhero names as well; Power Girl sports a bob of blond hair and wears a distinctive white, red, and blue costume with a cleavage-displaying cutout.
 The name Power Girl reflects that she chooses not to be seen as a derivative of Superman, but rather her own hero and this choice is reflected in the strong independent attitude of the character.
-Over various decades, Power Girl has been depicted as a member of superhero teams such as the Justice Society of America, Infinity, Inc., Justice League Europe, and the Birds of Prey.
+Over various decades, Power Girl has been depicted as a member of superhero teams such as the Justice Society of America, Infinity, Inc., Justice League Europe, the Sovereign Seven, and the Birds of Prey.

 Power Girl's origin has gone through revisions, but over time has reverted to her original conception as the Supergirl of Earth-Two.
 The 1985 limited series Crisis on Infinite Earths eliminated Earth-Two from history, causing her to be retconned as the granddaughter of an Atlantean sorcerer known as Arion.
 This was an unpopular change and writers depicted the revised Power Girl inconsistently.
 The 2005–2006 Infinite Crisis limited series then restored her status as a refugee from the Krypton of the destroyed Pre-Crisis Earth-Two universe.
 This has been her consistent depiction ever since.